dmbarbour/wikilon/docs/AwelonLang.md

 That said, I'm reluctant to introduce new language primitives.
 Before I remove "experimental" status, I'll need to see how well this feature works in practice, whether an alternative model would be more appropriate (perhaps lens-based), and also how nicely this labeled data model works in context of accelerators, especially accelerated evaluation for Kahn process networks involving labeled ports and processes.

-*Aside:* Awelon lacks a model of "modules", but records can serve that role - especially if used carefully together with annotations for staging and delayed type checking (such as `(now)` and `(dyn)`).
+### Awelon Modules

+Words are the unit for user definition and mutability in an Awelon codebase.
+The definition of a word is essentially a function.
+Awelon does not support the common module system and import/export models from many other languages.
+However, it is feasible to use records to model first-class modules, especially if leveraged together with annotations for staged programming.

 ## Secure Hash Resources